This page on Diindolylmethane is currently marked as in-progress. We are still compiling research.

 Follow this Page for updates

-Diindolylmethane (henceforth DIM) is the primary pharmaceutically active acid-derived metabolic of Indole-3-Carbinol (I3C) which is found in many Brassica vegetables via the mother compound glucobrassicin.
+Diindolylmethane (DIM) is the primary pharmaceutically active acid-derived metabolic of Indole-3-Carbinol (I3C) which is found in many Brassica vegetables via the mother compound glucobrassicin.
 Ingested glucobrassicin is catalyzed via the enzyme Myrosinase (stored in vegetables) and turns into Indole-3-Carbinol, which is rapidly digested into both DIM and various other metabolites in the human stomach via acid-mediated condensation reacitons.

 Sources of Glucosinolates (in general) are listed below, with sources of Indole-3-Carbinol and DIM in bold.
 A source of DIM may contain less than the listed glucosinolate total: